-Within the issue transaction, this statement creates a new commercial paper in memory using the
+Within the issue transaction, this statement creates a new commercial paper in memory using the await ctx.paperList.addPaper(paper);

 CommercialPaper class with the supplied transaction inputs.
 Examine the buy and redeem transactions to see how they similarly use this class.